leaf-ai/neuro-san/README.md

     This is Hormoz's example of the six colored thinking hats approach to solving a problem.

-*   opportunity_finder_pipeline

-    A practical example used by the NeuroAI system.
-    It demostrates an agent pipeline taking natural language input, which extracts information out of that to compile a complex JSON structure.
-Along the way it calls several coded-tools which each call web services to get pieces of the job done.

 *   intranet_agents

     This is Babak's "18-wheeler".
 A complex and abstract agent network